Baltimore renames former Confederate site for Harriet Tubman

 A tree-filled area of Wyman Park Dell, near Johns Hopkins University, was renamed the Harriet Tubman Grove as part of a ceremony marking the 105th year since her death.
 Residents gathered in the park on Saturday to celebrate her life and the renaming of the grove.

-The Harriet Tubman Grove was previously the site of statues for Confederate generals Robert E. Lee and Stonewall Jackson.
+The Harriet Tubman Grove was previously the site of statues for Confederate generals Robert E. Lee and Thomas J. “Stonewall” Jackson.
 In August, Baltimore removed four Confederate monuments from Wyman Park Dell in the wake of the violent white nationalist rally in Charlottesville, Virginia.

 The memorials removed included the Lee and Jackson statues, a monument dedicated to Confederate women, and a monument to Roger B. Taney, the Supreme Court justice who wrote the opinion in the Dred Scott case.